japhb/Terminal-Tests/README.md

 ![Screenshot of quick test running on xterm using the Latin-1 fixed font](docs/images/quick-test-xterm-fixed-latin1.png)

-Using a scalable font will work better, even at the default small size, but emoji are still completely unsupported; here I've just told `xterm` to use the default system monospace scalable font using `xterm -fa mono`:
+Using a scalable font will work better, even at the default small size, but color emoji are still unsupported (only text outlines are shown).
+Here I've just told `xterm` to use the default system monospace scalable font using `xterm -fa mono`:

 ![Screenshot of quick test running on xterm using the mono scalable font](docs/images/quick-test-xterm-mono.png)

-Unsurprisingly the scalable font scales up better (using `xterm -fa mono -fs 12`):
+Unsurprisingly the scalable font scales up better too (using `xterm -fa mono -fs 12`):

 ![Screenshot of quick test running on xterm using the mono scalable font at 12-point size](docs/images/quick-test-xterm-mono-12.png)